Think cruising is all about sitting poolside with a drink in hand while you soak up some sun?

 No, don’t have thirty beers at one time.
 But if you are a beer lover, then you’re in luck.
 Some Norwegian ships have The District Brewhouse, which is craft brew paradise.
 With dozens of beers on tap and even more bottled, you don’t have to stick to Bud Light.
 No matter how picky a beer drink you might be, you’ll find something to sip and savor here.

-Only a select few cabins located in the exclusive “The Haven” of NCL ships have the perk, but what a perk it is.
+On NCL ships, there is an exclusive spot known as “The Haven.”
+This area is home to high-end rooms that you don’t find elsewhere, but it comes at a price.
 Spend the dough and you could have a cabin bathroom so large that it has a tub.
 It’s not just any tub, however.
 It sits right at the base of a large window with your own personal view of the ocean.
-While the cabins with this feature are pricey, it’s definitely a million-dollar view.

 Embrace Your Inner Wine Snob at The Cellars